/

 How can I find a cheap apartment in Riverside?

-You can find the lowest-priced apartments in Riverside by using the cheap apartments filter.
+You can find the lowest-priced apartments in Riverside by using the cheap apartments filter or you can search by apartments that are offering move-in specials.

 City Guide for Riverside, CA